 Transportation Sales Tax

-On February 15, 2022, the County Board conducted a Public Hearing at 10:00 a.m. to receive public comment on the extension of a Transportation Sales Tax; and consider adopting a 2023-2032 transportation tax program of projects and authorizing continuation of a transportation sales tax in Scott County.
+On February 15, 2022, the County Board conducted a Public Hearing to receive public comment on the extension of a Transportation Sales Tax; and adopted a 2023-2032 transportation tax program of projects and authorized continuation of a transportation sales tax in Scott County.

 To learn more about the Transportation Sales Tax, please select topics from the expandable menu below.